-No, we do not see benefit in identifying investment profiles or most commonly selected options because in the real-life consumers choose different combination of options and invest different amounts in each option then the proposed approaches would not adequately inform consumers about their effective choices nor improve the level of accuracy of the information received.
+No. In real life consumers choose different combinations of options and invest different amounts in each option and this approach would not adequately inform consumers about their choices or improve the level of accuracy of the information received.

-The reference to "the most commonly selected options" is not easy to understand and the assumptions to be used to identify the most commonly selected options are not clear.
-The most commonly selected options may vary from distribution channel to distribution channel, depending on consumers' profiles and based on the evolution of the market (e.g. shifts in consumers' preferences, economic cycles and new trends).
-It should also be stressed that the PRIIPs KID is a standardized pre-contractual document.
+As explained in the Insurance Europe response (link) to the ESAs Joint Consultation Paper concerning amendments to the PRIIPs KID of October 2019 (JC 2019 63), the reference to "the most commonly selected options" is not easy to understand and the assumptions to be used to identify the most commonly selected options are not clear.
+The most commonly selected options may vary from distribution channel to distribution channel, depending on consumers' profiles and based on the evolution of the market (eg, shifts in consumers' preferences, economic cycles and new trends).
+It should also be stressed that the PRIIPs KID is a standardised pre-contractual document.
 If consumers are presented with the most commonly selected options, there is an obvious risk of confusing them.
-Consumers would perceive those options as a recommendation, even if those options are not the most suitable to their specific needs and objectives based on the suitability test and the advice consumers may receive under IDD.
-In this respect, it is not clear how to avoid conflicts between the requirement to provide information on most commonly selected MOPs options and the suitability test provisions.
+Consumers would perceive those options as a recommendation, even if those options are not the most suitable for their specific needs and objectives based on the suitability test and the advice consumers may receive under the IDD.
+In this respect, it is not clear how to avoid conflicts between the requirement to provide information on the most commonly selected MOPs options and the suitability test provisions.

-Hence, it is essential to maintain the current 10(a) and 10(b) options which allow more flexibility and a more efficient use of the UCITS KIDs that will be produced directly from UCITS manufacturers.
+Hence, it is essential to maintain the current 10(a) and 10(b) options, which allow more flexibility and a more efficient use of the UCITS KIDs that will be produced directly by UCITS manufacturers.
 In any case, the client can access further information and professional advice based on the IDD provisions.